-In 1997, Toy Biz, a popular and globally well-known American toy company, purchased Marvel Entertainment Group.
-After some prolonged legal issues between the two companies, the merged into an entirely new corporate entity, Marvel Enterprises.3 The new corporation was organized into four major components: Marvel Studios (the company of focus in this examination), Toy Biz ( a subsidiary which would primarily be used for merchandising deals), Licensing (a subsidiary used for many successful movie licensing deals to come), and Publishing (for producing new comic book content)4.
-This reorganization brought in new people and ideas, driving further innovations within the company.
+In 1997, Toy Biz, a globally well-known American toy company, purchased Marvel Entertainment Group.
+After some prolonged legal issues between the companies, the two merged into an entirely new corporate entity: Marvel Enterprises.3 The new corporation was organized into four major components: Marvel Studios (the company of focus in this examination), Toy Biz ( a subsidiary that would primarily be used for merchandising deals), Licensing (a subsidiary used for many successful movie licensing deals to come), and Publishing (for producing new comic book content)4.
+This reorganization brought in new people and ideas, which drove further innovations within the company.
 With this new change in direction, Marvel Enterprises was able to launch several successful ventures and bring their issues with bankruptcy to an end.
-Among these were several licensing deals, which led to the earliest Marvel movie franchises.
+Among these ventures were several licensing deals, which led to the earliest Marvel movie franchises.

-One of the most successful of these licensing deals, as well as one of the most well-known superhero movie franchises of the early 21st century was the original Spider-man franchise.
-The character rights were sold to Sony 5 and the company proceeded to produce three movies from the years 2002 to 2007.
-The films grossed nearly 2.5 billion dollars 6, however, because Marvel Enterprises had sold the rights to the character, they made no profit from the film’s success5.
-Still, the success of the franchise created a high demand for Spiderman merchandising.
+One of the most successful of these licensing deals, as well as one of the most well-known superhero movie franchises of the early twenty-first century, was the original Spider-Man franchise.
+The character rights were sold to Sony 5, and the company proceeded to produce three movies from the years 2002 to 2007.
+The films grossed nearly 2.5 billion dollars 6.
+However, because Marvel Enterprises had sold the rights to the character, they made no profit from the film’s success5.
+Still, the success of the franchise created a high demand for Spider-Man merchandising.
 Marvel Enterprises had their merchandising rights and were able to make sixty-two million dollars off the success of the films, contributing to the overall stabilization of the company.

-Two more licensing deals played a large role in bringing comic superheroes to cinema along with Sony’s Spiderman franchise.
-Though they were not as well-known as the Spider-Man franchises, they were still wildly successful across the globe.
+Two additional licensing deals played a large role in bringing comic superheroes to cinema along with Sony’s Spider-Man franchise.
+Though they were not as well-known as the Spider-Man franchise, they were still wildly successful across the globe.
 These were the Fantastic Four and X-Men franchises, both of which were licensed to 20th Century Fox5 and were hugely successful at the worldwide box office.
-20th Century Fox distributed two Fantastic Four films, which grossed over 285 million dollars.6 The X-Men films produced from 2000 to 2009 were also distributed by 20th Century Fox5 and grossed over 1.5 billion dollars worldwide.6 However, Marvel Enterprises had sold the rights to these characters as well, and therefore had no financial gain from the success of the films other than the merchandising deals they were able to produce.5 Though these merchandising deals were profitable and helped stabilize the company’s financial situation, they made only a fraction of what the movies had produced.
+20th Century Fox distributed two Fantastic Four films, which grossed over 285 million dollars.6 The X-Men films produced from 2000 to 2009 were also distributed by 20th Century Fox5 and grossed over 1.5 billion dollars worldwide.6 However, Marvel Enterprises had sold the rights to these characters as well, and therefore had no financial gain from the success of the films other than the merchandising deals that they were able to produce.5 Though these merchandising deals were profitable and helped stabilize the company’s financial situation, they made only a fraction of what the movies had produced.

-Clearly, Marvel Enterprises had an issue in the way they ran their company, and the way that they were producing income.
+It became clear that Marvel Enterprises had an issue in the way they ran their company, and the way that they were producing income.
 Their biggest comic book and superhero names were finding mainstream success and making billions of dollars, and yet, Marvel Enterprises only saw gain from the selling of these characters and the production of merchandising.
 Though this model did stabilize their business, its ultimate unsustainability encouraged the company to take action and forced them to pursue new innovations in an entirely different direction.

-New Direction and Leadership Changes:
+New Direction and Leadership Changes

-Marvel Studios, a subsidiary of Marvel Enterprises as well as one of the four major components that made up the corporation, would stand as the spearhead of all innovation and change that would come from the corporation.
+Marvel Studios would stand as the spearhead of all innovation and change that would come from the corporation.
 Their ability to think outside of the box in ways that their competitors were incapable of doing and try new things is what propelled the company to the entertainment giant that it is today.